 7.2 Who will assess applications?

-An Agency assessment panel will assess applications.
+An Agency assessment panel or staff member will assess applications.
 In accordance with the CGRGs, any panel member who is not a Commonwealth or state official will be subject to the same requirements as a government employee.